C-Reactive Protein (CRP) Test: Ranges, Levels and Purpose (original) (raw)

 The treatment of an elevated CRP in the context of cardiovascular disease, in and of itself, may be meaningless.
 Instead, appropriate treatment and prevention of the underlying risks and conditions need to be the primary focus of cardiovascular risk reduction.

-The most effective and reliable ways to reduce many cardiac factors are
+The most effective and reliable ways to reduce many cardiac risk factors are:

-In individuals with elevated cholesterol levels who do not reach their target cholesterol level with
+Individuals with elevated cholesterol levels who do not reach their target cholesterol level may consider:

 Reduction of CRP level has also been noted in individuals with known cardiovascular disease who begin aspirin therapy.
 In those without known cardiovascular disease or significant risk factors for it, aspirin use is not generally recommended.
 Some diabetic medications (thiazolidinediones) have also been shown to reduce CRP levels in people with or without diabetes mellitus.
 This effect was seen independent of their glucose-lowering effects.